smitmartijn/networkinsight-cookbook/manuscript/ch-4-application-migration-planning.md

 {caption: "Application Migration Planning -- CPU & Memory requirements", width: "70%"}
 ![](images/image33.png)

 While the same can be achieved for disk usage and make the picture complete; Network Insight is focused on the networking aspects of your applications, not the compute & storage.
-It's perfectly possible to get an overview of the current usage, but Network Insight should not be used for capacity management and prediction for compute and storage resources. [vRealize Operations](http://vmware.com/go/vrops) (vROps) is much better in getting that full picture.
+It's perfectly possible to get an overview of the current usage, but Network Insight should not be used for capacity management and prediction for compute and storage resources. [vRealize Operations](http://vmware.com/go/vrops) (vROps) is much better in getting that picture.

 Have vROps monitor your environment for a few weeks, and it will construct a dynamic picture of the compute and storage resources needed to host the applications; past, current, and future requirements.
 It also has a built-in [Migration Planning feature](https://docs.vmware.com/en/vRealize-Operations-Manager/8.0/com.vmware.vcom.core.doc/GUID-A0D6E8A5-58F9-43CC-BB29-AB0AFDBCE1A2.html), which will provide you with the resources needed for the migration (including future growth), and even provide the costs of hosting these resources in a number of different clouds (native AWS, VMware Cloud on AWS, IBM Cloud, Azure, Google Cloud).